Dkranc/easybiz/content/pages/index.md

       type: TitleBlock
     subtitle: Featured items section subtitle
     items:
-      - title: Feature Item One
+      - title: Centralize your data
-        tagline: This is the tagline
+        tagline: Integrations
-        subtitle: This is the item subtitle
+        subtitle: We can reach anywhere
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          We offer integration services so you can have all your data in one place.
         image:
-          url: /images/abstract-feature1.svg
+          url: /images/download (3)_375x210.jpeg
           altText: Placeholder Image
           styles:
             self: